 Here's what people who fell for scum have to say…

-Take this complaint from the Better Business Bureau for example.
-As you can see, once you’ve paid the fee, you can wave goodbye to your money forever.
+Take this complaint from the Better Business Bureau.
+As you can see, once you've paid the fee, you can wave goodbye to your money forever.

-Yes it is.
-The whole site is designed specifically to convince you this is a legit opportunity worth paying the fee for.
+The whole site is designed specifically to convince you this is a legit opportunity worth paying for.

 Every review I've read from genuine people who tried this program are about them trying to get their money back.
 Don't fall for this common typing home jobs scam.

-In my 13 ways to avoid work from home scams online post I warn readers to stay clear of ‘opportunities’ that require an upfront payment from you.
+One of the best ways to avoid work from home scams is to stay clear of ‘opportunities' that require an upfront payment from you.

-Any legitimate work from home opportunity or job will give you the tools and information you need to do your job.
+Any legitimate work from home opportunity will equip you with the tools and information you need to do your job.

-If you’re serious about finding a way to work from home full-time then the training program I’ve had the most success with so far is Wealthy Affiliate.
-Through this program, the superb training and my hard work and dedication, I now earn more than $6,000 per month online.
+If you're serious about finding a way to work from home full-time then the training program I've had the most success with is Wealthy Affiliate.

-To find out how you can get started earning real money online check out the full Wealthy Affiliate review.
+To find out how you can get started earning real money online check out my full Wealthy Affiliate review.

-The beginner’s course is free and you can always get direct help and support from me.
+The beginner's course is free and you will get direct help and support from me.

 I hope you've found this Type At Home review helpful.
 If you have any questions about getting started online leave your questions below.